 Please provide the project budget on the Budget Form provided.
-Note that F&A for the LaSPACE Funds be required to document the institutional contributions on your cost-share forms submitted with billings.
-The Budget Narrative should be provided on a separate page; they should be succinct, but provide sufficient information for a reviewer to judge the need for and importance of the items requested.
+Note that F&A for the LaSPACE Funds requested funds but may be included as part of the institutional match.
+You will be required to document the institutional contributions on your cost-share forms submitted with billings.
+The Budget

+Requested is calculated at the BOR rate of 25% of salaries, wages, and fringe benefits only.
+Unrecovered information for a reviewer to judge the need for and importance of the items requested.
 Budget explanations must also include a formula explaining how F&A is calculated in both the requested and cost-shared budget columns, including how any institutional contribution of unrecovered F&A was calculated.
-Following the budget explanations, provide current and pending support information for the Principal Investigator. - D. Vita/Resume Attach a two-page Vitae for the Principal Investigator.
+Following the budget explanations, provide current and pending support information for the

+F&A may be included as part of your Institutional Match Funds.
+Tuition is not an allowable cost on programs accounting identifies calculation errors. - D. Vita/Resume Attach a two-page Vitae for the Principal Investigator.
 There can only be one Principal Investigator per project proposal. - E. Letter of Support (if applicable)